Kaspazas/Kaspazas.github.io/docs/index.markdown

 layout: home
 ---
 Good day,
 Thank you for visiting my portfolio.

 NOTE THAT THIS SITE IS A WORK IN PROGRESS

-May I suggest you check out my write up of my master's thesis [Automated propoganda posters](/projects/test-bots)?
+May I suggest you check out my write up of my master's thesis [Automated Propoganda Posters](/projects/test-bots)?

 Or the temporarily more complete [methods](/Methodologies/) section.